att-circ-contrl/TriadDrive/README.md

 * `aux-clips` -- This folder contains CAD models of clips used to hold probes and guide tubes.
 Some are compatible with Kevin-style clip mounts, while others are intended for different mounting methods.

+* `aux-jig-atlas-long` -- This folder contains design files for tools for loading Atlas probes into long-reach drives (drives that use the "rectangular rod" system for holding probes).

 * `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.